etab12/OncoPlex/README.md

 # Training the model
 To run OncoPlex, we prepared the notebooks needed [here](https://github.com/etab12/OncoPlex/tree/029ef7a69ec6fc0483ff39d79ee88d74639eb0c5/src).

   1- Run the Data_Preparing notebook using the incidence matrix, features, and labels in the data folder.

   2- After constructing a graph, run OncoPlex_pan_cancer notebook for pancancer training.

   3- For cancer_specific training, run OncoPlex_cancer_specific notebook.

+  4- For functional validation, use the enrichment_analysis R code.